cyclefusion/threat_data/README.md

 ## Stats

 The following are some numbers surrounding Animus activity to date.
-These stats were last updated on March 31, 2015.
+These stats were last updated on April 01, 2015.
 All activity is fully automated.
-* Attacker IP addresses collected: 9685
+* Attacker IP addresses collected: 9706
-* Total SSH attempts observed: 14664091
+* Total SSH attempts observed: 14689861
-* Unique malware samples captured: 1446
+* Unique malware samples captured: 1451
-* Malicious domains identified: 129
+* Malicious domains identified: 130
-* Unique passwords collected from sensors: 758699
+* Unique passwords collected from sensors: 759153
-* Unique usernames collected from sensors: 17090
+* Unique usernames collected from sensors: 17169
-* SSH library versions observed from SSH bruteforce tools: 112
+* SSH library versions observed from SSH bruteforce tools: 113

 ## Features